Characterizations of certain matroids by maximizing valuative invariants: Dowling geometries

 The next result characterizes Dowling geometries of rank $r\geq 3$ other than $M(K_{r+1})$ by optimizing a sequence of valuative invariants.
-Since all Dowling geometries of rank $r$ based on groups (or quasigroups if $r=3$) of order $g$ have the same $\mathcal{G}$-invariant, we cannot distinguish between them via valuative invariants, but they are extremal since, as we show in Theorem \ref{thm:Dowling3} below, they give the same point in the polytope of unlabeled matroids.
+Since all Dowling geometries of rank $r$ based on groups (or quasigroups if $r=3$) of order $g$ have the same $\mathcal{G}$-invariant, the characterization and Lemma~\ref{lem:refobs} show that they are extremal.